denizCvrl/tutorial_website/content/tutorial/06_widgets_part2/index.md

 ### people.md

 If you are preparing this website for a lab or an organization, you might want to introduce your team members.
 This is the widget you can use.
-Once again, make active = true and see how it appear on your example webpage.
+Once again, make active = true and see how it appears on your example webpage.

-So, now you understand widgets.
 For your homepage, simply decide which widgets you want to use and set your parameters to determine how they are used.
 Turn “active” from TRUE to FALSE (or delete the files in the `content/home/` folder) and enter your content.
-Do you want to use them some widgets, but not all of them on the homepage?
-See the next lesson!

 WIDGETS, UNDERSTOOD!
 HOMEPAGE, DONE!
-How about creating new widget pages?

 ### Creating a New Widget Page